 Nature lovers, particularly ornithologists and adventurous tourists would find this place as an ultimate heaven.
 River rafting, Mountain biking, trekking and hiking are just a few of the things that one can do here.
 Channa himself welcomes the visitor into his Rafters Retreat as he plans the adventure programs that are exclusively designed for his guests.
 Even the faint-hearted like us found this to be the ultimate paradise on earth.
 Not from the adventurous point of view.
 But from the visual and sensory point of view.
 Seeing others on an adrenaline overdrive did boost up our levels of adrenaline as well.
 The best time to stay in this lush green hide-out is during April to November.

 Breakfast and lunch menus are fixed – Western or Srilankan breakfast.
 Everything served is organic.
-Simple rice and curry (spicy to mild in order to cater to all taste-buds) are served for lunch and uses locally produced organic vegetables (a check list on the current topic of Locavorism vs Organic, or both?)
+Simple rice and curry (spicy to mild in order to cater to all taste-buds) are served for lunch and uses locally produced organic vegetables.
 Meat or fish is bought from Colombo markets.
 Freshly cut Pineapples and bunch of fresh Bananas along with cold Green Coconut water served with a straw – a far cry from the buffet spreads of city hotels.
 But nevertheless very tempting… and rejuvenating.

 The Sign Off